Set Up Single ssign-on (SSO) Using OpenID Connect (OIDC) for Entra ID

 When you save your configuration settings, test mode is turned on automatically.
 At least one user must successfully sign in using test mode before you can enable your SSO connection.

-Note: If a consent screen appears in test mode, then that means your IdP is configured to require admin approval before users authenticate.
+Note: If a consent screen appears in test mode, that means your IdP is configured to require admin approval before users authenticate.
 This consent screen is for the Blackbaud SSO application and is not requesting new permissions or access.
 It is seeking read-access to the user information that you already configured as part of your SSO setup.
 To proceed, follow the instructions on your IdP's consent screen.

 To complete the connection to your IdP, select Turn on SSO under Turn on on the Authentication settings page.
 Then on the Connect your OIDC SSO screen, select Connect with OIDC.